MartinDM/martindm.uk/src/posts/2025-02-10-developers-as-product-engineers.md

 <!-- /summary -->

 Process-heavy methods of agile, implemented as scrum, are optimised for predictability and visibility.
-It traps engineers in the performative culture it promotes, and can frustrate us reaching flow state; working to build the right things using an understanding _*of the product*_ combined with user feedback and data, and then as professionals, connect autonomously across the business; self-organising in a _*lean*_ tight working-group on the next-right-things to build.
+It traps engineers in the performative culture it promotes, frustrates teams reaching flow - working to build the right things using an understanding _*of the product*_, user feedback and data, and then as professionals, exercising autonomy to spec and build the right thing.

-Process-heavy frameworks and agile-as-scrum threatens to abstracts away the real driver of the business we’re in; that is discovering and _*doing what is*_ _*valuable*_ to customers and _*not*_ do… what is _*not*_ to that end.
+Agile frameworks seem antithetical to the egalitarian spirit of the original concept.
+They instead impose significant controls, artificial deadlines (leading to burnout and poor quality) and distraction from the discovering and delivering on the real drivers of value. _*Doing what is valuable*_ and _*not*_ do what is... _*not*_.

-‘Scrum’ masquerading as agility, can easily distract developers and compel compliance with its _*groupthink;*_ its licence to fabricate a worldview of what \*represents value; as a controlable metric for success.
-Don't like the story the map tells?
-Make a new map!
+‘Scrum’ masquerades as agility; it distracts engineers and normalises obedience; all-too-easily handing-over not just their life-hours, but energetic brain cycles and attention, we can otherwise spend on building.

-I observe Scrum not only used to give the facade of Agile, but used as a means to synthesise its own reality; more favourable and easier to quantify than actual value, which is then reported and sold to stakeholders via outputs: charters, definitions, up-front planning documents, risk assessment, long-range planning, collaborative boards and a packed calendar full of ceremonies with large invite lists. _*Look; we’re Agile.*_
+It brings with it a well-documented _group-think_ that prioritises the appearance of success over real outcomes.
+Scrum enables a narrative-driven version of value, where success or failure is shaped by the way we frame it.
+This is more favourable and easier to quantify than actual value, which is then reported and sold to stakeholders via outputs: charters, definitions, up-front planning documents, risk assessment, long-range planning, collaborative boards and a packed calendar full of ceremonies.

-This is cargo-cult agility and ignores the spirit of agile in valuable user outcomes.
+Don’t like the story the map tells?
+Just redraw the map.

 Process-heavy scrum at the team level within a larger organizational structure, diminishes the direct connection to market signals and users, leading to under-utilisation of engineers.